jpreiser/Binary_Tree_Project/README.txt

 To clean the directory, type 'make clean' into the command line.

-Currently this prgram only runs with int-input1.txt, float-input.txt, and string-input.txt.
-To modify the lists, either change these files directly or manipulate them within the program.
+Currently this prgram only runs with int-input1.txt, float-input1.txt, and string-input1.txt.
+To modify the lists, either edit these files directly or manipulate them within the program.